pegah1/hazfeharznname/README.md

 ------------------------------------------------------------------------------------------------------------------------------------
-in order to use my cod you can run the PegahTorkamandi.py the DOCUMENT.txt is collection of the spam messages' attributes.
+in order to use my cod you can run the PegahTorkamandi.py , also the DOCUMENT.txt is collection of the spam messages' attributes.